Heading

 Selection.Paragraphs(2).Range.Start

-Adjusting the Selection Start
+Adjust the Selection Start position

 Selection.Start = Selection.Paragraphs.First.Range.End